Flagler College – Tallahassee Campus

 Flagler College Tallahassee was a branch campus of Flagler College, a private liberal arts college in St. Augustine, Florida.
 It was hosted through Tallahassee State College and was founded in 2000 as the product of a legislative mandate to expand opportunities for four year degree-seeking students.
 The campus offered bachelor's degree programs in six majors and four minors.
-The Flagler College Tallahassee Campus closed in May of 2024.
+The campus officially closed in May 2024.
+The closure was prompted by changes in the Florida higher education system, including Tallahassee Community College's expansion to offer four-year degrees, which reduced the need for a separate Flagler College branch in the region.
+The campus's programs were phased out, and the final graduating class marked the end of its academic offerings in Tallahassee.

 History

 This branch campus of Flagler College was the outcome of a combined effort between former Tallahassee Community College President T. K. Wetherell and past Flagler College President, and current Chancellor, William L. Proctor; the two were longtime colleagues, knowing each other from Wetherell's time playing for the Florida State Seminoles where Proctor served as assistant football coach.

 When Florida's Legislature passed a mandate to increase opportunities for four year degree-seeking students through two year institutions, Wetherell contacted Proctor to begin development of a Flagler College branch through the TSC campus.
 As a result, Flagler College Tallahassee opened its doors in the Fall Semester of 2000 with its first class of 56 students graduating in 2002.
 The school produced over 2,800 graduates across multiple disciplines.